empyreanx/vcap/README.md

 * MIT licensed
 * Written in C99, but also compiles cleanly as C++11
 * Only two files for easy integration into any build system.
 Can also be built as a library (shared and/or static)
-* Simple enumeration and handling of video devices
+* Simple enumeration and handling of video devices and related information
 * Streaming and read modes are supported
-* Iterators for enumerating formats, frame sizes, frame rates, controls, and control menu items
+* Iterators for formats, frame sizes, frame rates, controls, and control menu items
 * Simple get/set functions for managing camera state
 * Ability to retrieve details about formats and controls
 * Extensive error checking in both debug and release modes